biolink/biolink-model/docs/end_interbase_coordinate.md

 # Slot: end_interbase_coordinate

-The position at which the subject genomic entity ends on the chromosome or other entity to which it is located on.
+The position at which the subject nucleic acid entity ends on the chromosome or other entity to which it is located on.

 URI: [biolink:end_interbase_coordinate](https://w3id.org/biolink/vocab/end_interbase_coordinate)